-What separates a simple spreadsheet from RealtimeCRM is the ability to account for and highlight relationships between records.
-A database should not simply be a store of data but provide context and therefore utility through how data is related.
+One of the ways that RealtimeCRM is so much better than a spreadsheet is the ability to account for and highlight relationships between records.
+A database should not simply be a store of data but provide context and therefore add value through how data is related.

-To this end our Related Records feature links your Projects or Opportunities to as many Company, Contact, Project and Opportunity records as are relevant so you can keep track of even the most sprawling Projects or Opportunities ensuring timely completion and hopefully future work.
+Our Related Records feature links records to one another so you can keep track of even the most sprawling Projects or Opportunities ensuring timely completion and hopefully future work.

 Why use Related Records?

 Let us for the sake of example imagine you are a construction company working on a large development.
 To complete the work by the set date you need to bring more workers onto the Project.
 You then subcontract workmen from other construction firms but as they are not part of your RealtimeCRM team, how then do you keep track of them?